ProductHunter.in logoProductHunter.in

 8.5

-The smashing specialist of mid-range.
+The smashing specialist.
 38 lbs max tension with Japanese graphite means this racket can handle the heaviest strings for maximum power.
 Buy this if you are an aggressive player who lives for smashes.
 Not for beginners — the head-heavy balance and high tension require technique.

 Pros